 We chose to separate the analysis of the SSB and R time series into two periods to facilitate a comparison with the results obtained by Fogarty et al. (2001) and to assess the possibility that there were differences in the observed patterns during the most recent time period.
 Hence, the time series were split into a “Pre 1993” (years prior to and including 1992) period and a “Recent” period (1993-end of time series).
 In addition to facilitating a direct comparison with Fogarty et al. (2001), the early 1990s marked a point in time when many of the NW Atlantic stocks of cod and haddock either collapsed or reached a historical minimum (Shackell and Frank 2007, Frank et al. 2016).

 The steepness parameter in the Ricker stock and recruitment model (e.g. Wiff et 2018, Lowerre-Barbieri et al 2017) is an estimate of the number of recruits produced per unit SSB at low SSB levels.
 It is considered an indicator of a stock’s ability to recover from collapse/depletion and was evaluated for each stock.
-Because of our concerns regarding the fitting of theoretical models to our data, we have also estimated steepness directly from the data by calculating the average R/SSB at low SSB levels where low SSB values were considered to 40% of the maximum SSB value in the time series.
+Because of our concerns regarding the fitting of theoretical models to our data, we have also estimated steepness directly from the data by calculating the average R/SSB at low SSB levels where low SSB values were considered to be 40% of the maximum SSB value in the time series.

 We also quantified temporal autocorrelation in the recruitment residuals from both the Ricker and GAM models in keeping with the various lines of inquiry initiated by Fogarty et al. (2001).
 The existence of significant negative autocorrelation implies inter-cohort intraspecific competition and/or cannibalism, whereas positive autocorrelation suggests persistent environmental forcing may be operative (Ricard et al 2016).
 This analysis was conducted to determine if there were species-specific patterns that would explain difference in the magnitude of residual variability between the two species.